paolosalvatori/aks-agic/README.md

 ## Visio ##

-In the **visio** folder you can find the Visio document which contains the above diagrams.
+In the **visio** folder you can find the Visio document which contains the architecture diagram.

 ## References ##